esphome/esphome-docs/components/hdmi_cec.rst

 Wiring
 ------

-HDMI-CEC is a 3.3V protocol, so no external components are needed since the ESP* chips have 3.3V IO.
+HDMI-CEC is a 3.3V protocol, so no external components are needed since the ESP32 and ESP82666 have 3.3V IO.
-A [HDMI breakout connector](https://www.amazon.com/gp/product/B075Q8HG2B) might be handy though.
+A `HDMI breakout connector <https://www.amazon.com/gp/product/B075Q8HG2B>`__ might be handy though.
 Since HDMI-CEC is a bus, all devices should be electrically connected on HDMI pin 13, so anywhere you can tap into that pin should work.
 You could plug into any available HDMI port, or splice into a cable between two devices.
 Just connect: